SimbaBlock/slppp/slppp-blockdrive.md

 ### PRUNE - Prune Blockdrive Transaction Outputs
-PRUNE indacate that the data self correspnd to drive_id can be prune.
+PRUNE indacate that the data(op_return) self correspnd to drive_id or sha256(outputscript) can be prune.

 **Transaction inputs**: Any number of inputs or content of inputs, in any order.
 **Transaction outputs**: